-If you’re looking for an official Burnout game that hasn’t aged badly, then check out Burnout Paradise Remastered, which brings the 2008 game up to 2019 standards with a range of technical enhancements and improved visuals.
+If you’re looking for an over-the-top arcade racer, consider Burnout Paradise Remastered, an enhanced version of the 2008 game that adds a host of technical and visual enhancement.
 The game has you exploring Paradise City, a massive open-world filled with plenty of hidden shortcuts, ramps, and billboards to drive through.

-Included is the original’s roster of 150 playable vehicles as well as eight DLC packs that add over 100 cars, 10 tracks, and extra challenges for players to take on at a fraction of the price.
+An original roster of 150 playable vehicles, as well as eight DLC packs that add over 100 cars, ten tracks, and extra challenges for players to take on at a fraction of the price, is included.
 If you’re into thrilling races and wanton destruction, Paradise Remastered will feel like a stroll down memory lane.

 Team Sonic Racing

 Team Sonic Racing is a kart racer that manages to shake up the formula of previous Sonic Racing games by introducing some changes to the gameplay.
 This includes the addition of team-based maneuvers designed to keep you and your squad in the lead.
 One example is the Slingshot, a maneuver that boosts your character’s speed when you follow a teammate’s trail.

 Aside from mastering every team maneuver, players can ride in style thanks to a new customization tool that allows you to select different materials, colors, stickers, and wheels for your kart.
 A more-focused roster of 12 playable characters from the Sonic universe and a collection of 21 different racetracks make TSR the best kart racing alternative for gamers who prefer Sega’s mascot over the mustached plumber.